aboyington/fsm/docs/README.md

 ### New Features
 - ✅ Territory Management system implemented
+- ✅ Skills Management with categorization and proficiency tracking
+- ✅ Holiday Management with year-based configuration
+- ✅ Profiles Management with permission matrix
+- ✅ Audit Log Management with dual-tab interface
 - ✅ User Management with role-based access
 - ✅ Organization and currency configuration
 - ✅ Business hours and fiscal year settings